Fundamental Physics in Radio Astronomy Group at the MPIfR

 Contact: Prof. Dr. Dominik A. Riechers (riechers@ph1.uni-koeln.de), Netty Honingh (honingh@ph1.uni-koeln.de), Urs Graf (graf@ph1.uni-koeln.de), Matthias Justen (justen@ph1.uni-koeln.de)

-- good communication skills in English.
+• good communication skills in oral and written English

-Contact: Prof. Dr. Peter Schilke (schilke@ph1.uni-koeln.de)
+Contact: Prof. Dr. Lucas Labadie (labadie@ph1.uni-koeln.de)